matteosalis04/NeoScan/README.md

-# NmapScanScript
+# NeoScan v1.1.0

-NmapScanScript is a simple and versatile bash script for performing network scans using `nmap`.
+NeoScan is a simple and versatile bash script for performing network scans using `nmap`.
 This script allows you to execute various types of scans (TCP, UDP, all ports, vulnerability) on a target specified by the user.

 ## Features